Jeevan-Analytics/Jeevan-Analytics/README.md

 - 📫 How to reach me **jeevank7075@gmail.com**

-- 📄 Know about my experiences [resume.tiiny.site](resume.tiiny.site)
+- 📄 Know about my experiences myreaume.tiiny.site

 - ⚡ Fun fact **I can solve a Rubik's Cube in under 1 minute and love combining logic with creativity!**